Dutch traits: 5 things that make you realise you are becoming a bit Dutch

 You can always recognise the smell of HEMA.
 Image: Depositphotos

-It’s always entertaining to see people from all walks of life getting in line to eat their breakfast while trying to see the city from one of the store’s big windows.
-There are the business people, the construction workers, the moms with their kids, the old Dutch, the new Dutch — everybody gathers there.
+Whether it’s the business people, the construction workers, the moms with their kids, the old Dutch, the new Dutch — everybody gathers there.
+And now you do, too.

 READ MORE | Dutch Quirk #85: Put all their national pride into HEMA

-In fact, HEMA is so loved by the Dutchies that there are already two volumes of a book that gathers stories of Dutch citizens abroad called Ik mis nog steeds de Hema (“I still miss HEMA”).
+In fact, HEMA is so loved by the Dutchies that there are already two volumes of a book gathering stories of Dutch citizens abroad: check out Ik mis nog steeds de Hema (“I still miss HEMA”).

 photo-of-old-dutch-people-biking